connormclaud/WebsiteAvailabilityMonitor/README.md

 Please ensure that your code follows the project's style guidelines and that all tests are passing before submitting a pull request.

 # Architecture and Design
-The WebsiteAvailabilityMonitor project is divided into three main components: the website checker, the Kafka producer, and the Kafka consumer.
+The WebsiteAvailabilityMonitor project is divided into two main components: the website checker(the Kafka producer), and the Kafka consumer (database writer).
 The architecture is designed to be modular, scalable, and easy to maintain.

 ```mermaid
 graph TD